muhammadnasr/checkly-demo/README.md

 - Running `ALERT_EMAIL=alerts@acme.org npx checkly deploy` will deploy your checks to Checkly, attach email alert channel, and run them on a 10m schedule in the region `us-east-1` and `eu-west-1`

+- Pushing code will cause a github CI action to run that will run Checkly checks and deploy to Checkly is checks are successful.
+Note you need to add CHECKLY_API_KEY and CHECKLY_ACCOUNT_ID to your github repository secrets.

 [Check the docs for the full CLI reference](https://www.checklyhq.com/docs/cli/command-line-reference/).